-For Root-CA Key Pairs that are either (i) used as Roota CA Key Pairs Pair for a Root Certificate or (ii) used as a CA Key Pairs generated Pair for a subordinate Subordinate CA that Certificate, where the Subordinate CA is not the operator of the Root CA or an Affiliate of the Root CA, the CA SHALL:
+For CA Key Pairs that are either

+- i. used as a CA Key Pair for a Root Certificate or - ii. used as a CA Key Pair for a Subordinate CA Certificate, where the Subordinate CA is not the operator of the Root CA or an Affiliate of the Root CA, the CA SHALL:

-- 1. prepare and follow a Key Generation Script, - 2. have a Qualified Auditor witness the Root CA Key Pair generation process or record a video of the entire Root CA Key Pair generation process, and - 3. have a Qualified Auditor issue a report opining that the CA followed its key ceremony during its Key and Certificate generation process and the controls used to ensure the integrity and confidentiality of the Key Pair.
+- 1. prepare and follow a Key Generation Script, - 2. have a Qualified Auditor witness the CA Key Pair generation process or record a video of the entire CA Key Pair generation process, and - 3. have a Qualified Auditor issue a report opining that the CA followed its key ceremony during its Key and Certificate generation process and the controls used to ensure the integrity and confidentiality of the Key Pair.